Back to Part One – Introduction

 PART TWO – STRATEGY AND GOAL PLANNING

-To succeed in talent attraction we need to be clear about our goals and objectives, define our available resources, and measure what’s most important.
+To succeed in talent attraction you need to be clear about goals and objectives, define all available (real) resources, and measure what’s most important.

 Some of the biggest challenges companies face when implementing a new talent attraction strategy include having little or no budget or bandwidth, no clear business case or well defined need, no ROI justification, no executive sponsorship, or no clarity on available technology or tool products.
-Before we jump into building a talent attraction approach and program, we need to understand the situation.
-Let’s start by defining our goals and objectives.
+Before we jump into building a talent attraction approach and program, you need to understand your own situation.
+Let’s begin by defining your goals and objectives.

 1 – Set Clear Goals and Objectives